archman007/cppDemo01/README.md

 Having working examplesl of this level of coding allows the programmer the ability to structure project development.

-These loosely coupled routine were organized in such a fashion that a new CodeBlocks project that spports wxWidgets MariaDB Mysql++ and boost is created effortlessly.
+These loosely coupled routine were organized in such a fashion that a new CodeBlocks project that supports wxWidgets MariaDB Mysql++ and boost is created effortlessly.
 This is accomplished by using a skeleton project as a basis for scripting.
+By using lthis approach when additional functionality is needed modify the skeleton code.